antagon/kenotaph-daemon/README.md

 a device's match pattern were captured, for a time period exceeding a defined timeout.

-* Event  ERR  is  sent for each device rule, upon a network interface error, for which the event BEG was recently sent.
+* Event  ERR  is  sent for each device section, upon a network interface error, for which the event BEG was recently sent.
 After that all subsequent triggers of the event END are cancelled, unless the event BEG is triggered again.

 *kenotaph-daemon* is free software licensed under **GPLv3**.